-When celebrating the saints, do your children ever wonder when, or where that saint's story took place?
-In our family, when talking or reading about the saints, we usually get all sorts of questions from the children.
+When celebrating the saints, do your children ask when, or where that saint's story took place?
+In our family, talking and reading about the saints usually get all sorts of questions from the children.
 Their curiosity offers the perfect opportunity to take a closer look at the culture, history, traditions and geography surrounding the saint we're celebrating.

-Here are a few ways we incorporate cross curricular studies into our saintly celebrations:
+Here are 4 Fun Ways you can incorporate cross curricular studies into your saintly celebrations:

 There are so many feast days to choose from each month!
 Choose however many work for your family, by having the children draw a saint's name from a basket, or picking a saint yourself, based on a particular saintly virtue you'd like your kids (or yourself!) to practice.
-Then look for books and stories about the feast day or saint.
+Then look for Books, DVD, and even Audio Stories about the feast day or saint here.

 One of the feasts we'll be reading about this month is for Our Lady of Altagracia.
-(St. John Bosco) would be another great January choice for kids.)
+(St. John Bosco, and Doctor of the Church St. Thomas Aquinas are other great January choices.)
 Our Lady of Altagracia is the patron Saint of the Dominican Republic.
 Legend says that the prayerful daughter of a rich merchant asked him to bring her a portrait of Our Lady of Altagracia from his travels, but no one there had heard of that title.
 The merchant, staying overnight at a friend's house, described his problem as they sat outdoors after dinner.
 An old man, who just happened to be passing by, pulled a rolled up painting from his cart, gave it to the merchant, and said, "This is what you are looking for."
 It was a painting of the Virgin of Altagracia!
 They gave the old man a place to stay for the night, but by dawn he was gone, not to be seen again.
 The merchant placed the image on their mantle, but it repeatedly disappeared only to be found outside in an orange grove in Higuey, where later, a chapel was built in Our Lady of Altagracia's honor.

 Place a fun colored sticker on the globe to show where you live, be it a star, an arrow or dot.
 Next, help your children locate the place where the story of the saint took place.
 For kids already familiar with the globe, you can make a game of it by asking "Who can show me where the Dominican Republic is?"
 For children just learning the globe, you can help them narrow it down by asking them to first find the continent, and then give them hints from there.
 Once the area has been located, put a sticker there to show how far it is from where you live.
 In our home, it's almost a given that one of the kids will pull out the globe now, when we read about the saints.
 Even my kindergartner enjoys searching the globe and likes to talk about how he would get to different places.
 This in turn leads us to talk about whether we could travel to the spot by plane, boar, train or car.
 Seeing these places on a globe or even a map, helps to reinforce the concept that the Catholic Church is universal, and the children really like having that "real world" connection.